Sterling silver Petri Dish Necklace showing detailed bacterial streaks.

 The Science Behind the Petri Dish

-• Microbiologists and clinical laboratory scientists
+• microbiologists and clinical laboratory scientists

-• Medical researchers and bacteriologists
+• medical researchers and bacteriologists in infectious disease

-Explore Related Lab Jewelry
+Explore Related Medical & Lab Jewelry

 FAQ